MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableCpuThrottleOnIdleScans
-Remove whether the CPU will be throttled for scheduled scans while the device is idle.
+Indicates that the cmdlet removes whether the CPU will be throttled for scheduled scans while the device is idle.

 ```yaml
 Type: SwitchParameter